What Is Cross Browser Compatibility?

-Cross browser compatibility has been a big topic in the web developer community for a long time.
-But what is cross browser compatibility really?
-Is it pixel perfect layout in every browser and mobile device?
-Does it mean the page is barley usable in each and every browser?
-Even in text-based web browser like Lynx?
-Let take a quick look at what makes a page cross browser compatible.
+Cross-browser compatibility has been a big topic in the web developer community for a long time.
+But what is cross-browser compatibility really?
+Is it a pixel-perfect layout in every browser and mobile device?
+Does it mean the page is barely usable in each and every browser?
+Even in text-based web browsers like Lynx?
+Let’s take a quick look at what makes a page cross-browser compatible.

 But what does supporting a browser mean?